Red roses given are a gift sublime

 But blossoms crowning thorny stems remind

-Short distance sits between sharp pain and bloom.
+Short distance sits between sharp barb and bloom.

-As love can bring great pleasure and great pain
+As love can bring great pleasure and great pang

 So fitting then this symbol of true love;